 • Real-world continuous testing by NetWitness Professional Services and Incident Response

 NetWitness Platform XDR has always satisfied the most demanding SOC use cases and is the foundation of many of the world’s most sophisticated SOCs.
-With the release of NetWitness XDR version 12, and the near future release of NetWitness Vision XDR, the power of NetWitness XDR is available to a wider range of organizations.
+With the release of NetWitness XDR version 12, the power of NetWitness XDR is available to a wider range of organizations.
 Simplified and flexible deployment options, new content and visualization features, and SaaS and managed service capabilities make NetWitness XDR the choice for organizations of all sizes and types, delivering – for the first time for many – the ability to finally get ahead of the attackers and contain the risks that are keeping CISOs and CEOs awake these days.
 For SOCs that are seeking best-in-class XDR today and want to future-proof their systems going forward, NetWitness XDR is the clear choice.